onaio/help/faqs/_posts/2014-09-23-what-are-the-share-settings.md

 ---
 layout: post
-title: "What are the different project share settings?"
+title: "How do I share a project or change it's sharing permissions?"
 permalink: /faq/what-are-the-share-settings
 category: faq
 ---

-Ona lets you grant view/edit/submit project access to collaborators.
+Ona lets you grant project access to collaborators.
 Collaborators must have Ona accounts.
+To open the Share Settings for a project, go to the project and click the Share button.

 ###Select whether your project is public or private